Airline Operations Solutions

 Michael E. Irrgang is an internationally-known expert in most aspects of airline operations.
 A 40-year career started in I.T. and transitioned to Airline Operations, including employment at American Airlines, and as a vice president of LAN Chile (LATAM Airlines) and Air Jamaica, in Operations.
 Some of Michael’s key professional accomplishments include:

 Current co-chairman of the AGIFORS Airline Operations Study Group.
 Hosted AGIFORS 2001 Conference in Jamaica.
 Hosted AGIFORS 2016 in Seattle.
-Hosted AGIFORS 2019 in Paris.
-Hosted AGIFORS 2020 online,
+Chaired AGIFORS 2019 in Paris.
+Chaired AGIFORS 2020 online,

 with 449 delegates from 50 airlines.
+Most recently AGIFORS 2023 in Mexico City and AGIFORS 2024 in Hamburg.
+Will chair AGIFORS 2025 in Doha, Qatar next May.
 Presented at many other AGIFORS Operations conferences on issues related to Irregular Operations, delay analysis, delay costing, delay reduction, fuel conservation & payload optimization

 • Two patents at Boeing: 2009 US Patent #7,565,331 Cost Assessment Methodology for Airline Delay & Disruption;